Rotz-kirwa/phase_3-project/README.md

 1. Enter a date in YYYY-MM-DD format (or leave blank for today)
 - The system will mark all students as present for that date
 - Students who already have attendance recorded for that date will be skipped
+- A summary shows how many students were marked and how many were skipped

 ### 7. Export to CSV
 **Usage:** Select this option to export attendance data to a CSV file.
 - Creates a file named "attendance_export.csv" in the application directory
 - The file contains columns for Student, Date, and Status
 - Can be opened in Excel, Google Sheets, or any spreadsheet application
+- Example: `Student,Date,Status`
+          `ann,2025-05-27,present`

 ### 8. View Database Tables
 **Usage:** Select this option to see the raw database contents.